cjurban/deepirtools/README.md

 To cite DeepIRTools in publications, use:

 * Urban, C. J., & He, S. (2022).
-DeepIRTools: : Deep learning-based estimation and inference for latent factor models.
+DeepIRTools: : Deep learning-based estimation and inference for item response theory models.
 Python package version 1.0.0. [https://github.com/cjurban/deepirtools](https://github.com/cjurban/deepirtools)

 To cite the method, use: